-The City expects to return around \$4.7M to the State Government in 2019/20, as per the agreement.
+The City expects to return around \$3.6M to the State Government in 2020/21, as per the agreement.
 This amount fluctuates with the volume of infringements, processing costs and collection rates, however this is linked to the respective enforcement income.
-In addition, the City will pay the State Debt Recovery Office in the order of \$5.1M for the processing of infringement notices.
+In addition, the City will pay the State Debt Recovery Office in the order of \$3.3M for the processing of infringement notices.
+This reflects a reduction in infringements issued in the 2020/21 financial year, anticipating a continuation of the Covid-19 policy response for at least the first quarter of the 2020/21.